Posts tagged kalyug

 Elina Priyadarshini (BOMBAY TIMES; October 9, 2010)

-LOOKING AHEAD It’s nice to see her experimenting with genres, but ask her if her new simple avatar will affect her glam image, and she says, “You should have the power to attract people with your performance.
-Whether it’s a glam role or a simple one, it More >
+It’s nice to see her experimenting with genres, but ask her if her new simple avatar will affect her glam image, and she says, “You should have the power to attract people with your performance.
+Whether it’s a glam role or a simple one, it hardly matters.
+If you do good roles, audience will like you and watch you.”

 THE TIMES OF INDIA (June 6, 2010)